acidburn0zzz/lc2casp/README.md

 and adjust the generated FLAGS file accordingly.

 After configuration, the default make target builds the translator.
-There is also a test target to run a small suite of acceptance test.
+There is also a test target to run a small suite of acceptance tests.